Home Editor's Notes

 THE following Poem requires some previous elucidation, as it comprehends a scope of design far beyond vulgar research.

-The history of it's progress is, at present, of little importance.
-Here it is, a whole: arrived at maturity; and wishes not to recollect the blandishments nor retrace the imperfections, of childhood.
+THE history of it’s progress is, at present, of little importance.
+Here it is, a whole: arrived at maturity; and wishes not to recollect the blandishments, nor retrace the imperfections, of childhood.

-It gives, and is grounded on, a Theosophical view of the relation between America and Europe; but concatenated, because necessary for illustration, with the two old Quarters of the Globe.
+IT gives, and is grounded on, a Theosophical view of the relation between America and Europe; but concatenated, because necessary for illustration, with the two old Quarters of the Globe.
 Of each of all these the characteristics are enlarged upon in the Notes: But some general resolution of the fact, that Countries have characteristics, is the necessity, which causes this Preface.

 [iv]